Bill Haslam

 He was born in Knoxville and graduated from Emory University in Atlanta, Georgia.
 He began his career in business, joining his father, Jim Haslam, who was the founder of Pilot Corporation.
 Haslam rose to president of Pilot Corp in the 1990s, after his brother Jimmy Haslam became the company's CEO.
 Haslam then left Pilot and from 1999 to 2001 was the CEO of the e-commerce and cataloging division at the department store chain Saks Fifth Avenue.
-He then became a consultant at Saks and later served on the board of directors at Harold's Stores, Inc. He is a co-owner of the minor league baseball team the Tennessee Smokies.
+He then became a consultant at Saks and later served on the board of directors at Harold's Stores, Inc.

 He was elected Mayor of Knoxville, Tennessee in the 2003 Knoxville mayoral election with 52% of the vote.
 He was reelected in the 2007 Knoxville mayoral election, winning 87% of the vote, and served until 2011.
 After incumbent Governor Phil Bredesen was term-limited, Haslam declared his candidacy for the office in January 2009.
 He defeated U.S. Representative Zach Wamp and Lieutenant Governor Ron Ramsey in the Republican primary with 47% of the vote and went on to defeat Democratic businessman Mike McWherter with 65% of the vote in the 2010 general election.

 A 2015 Forbes article estimated Haslam's net worth at $2 billion, making him the nation's wealthiest elected official at that time.
-He was the wealthiest state governor in America, until Democrat J. B. Pritzker of Illinois took office in January 2019.
+He was the wealthiest state governor in the United States, until Democrat JB Pritzker of Illinois took office in January 2019.

 In the fall of 2019, Haslam became a visiting professor of political science at Vanderbilt University.